lena0429/my-book-club-sinatra-project/README.md

 Please feel free to visit the live site and leave me any comments.
 Have fun!

-# Installation & Usage
-In your terminal -

-$ cd my-book-club-sinatra-project

-$ bundle install

-$ rake db:migrate

-$ rake db:seed

-$ shotgun

-Then you should be able to test the site on your local evironment.

 # Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/lena0128/my-book-club-sinatra-project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct].